ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The maximum number of instances that can be used for this application.
 This value is optional.
 The default value is <code>10</code>.
 </dd>
 <dt>`-m`, `--memory`</dt>
 <dd>The amount of memory set for the instance of the application.
 Use `M` for megabytes or `G` for gigabytes.
+For valid values, see `https://cloud.ibm.com/docs/codeengine?topic=codeengine-mem-cpu-combo`.
 This value is optional.
-The default value is <code>400M</code>.
+The default value is <code>4G</code>.
 </dd>
 <dt>`-min`, `-minscale`, `--min-scale`</dt>
 <dd>The minimum number of instances that can be used for this application.
 This option is useful to ensure that no instances are running when not needed.
 This value is optional.
 The default value is <code>0</code>.